finbourne/lusid-sdk-java/sdk/docs/ReferencePortfolioApi.md

     String scope = "scope_example"; // String | The scope of the reference portfolio.
     String code = "code_example"; // String | The code of the reference portfolio.
 Together with the scope this uniquely identifies              the reference portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective date of the constituents to retrieve.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve constituents.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve constituents.
 Defaults to return the latest version              of each constituent if not specified.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument' or 'ReferenceHolding' domain to decorate onto              constituents.
 These take the format {domain}/{scope}/{code} e.g. 'Instrument/system/Name' or              'ReferenceHolding/strategy/quantsignal'.
 Defaults to return all available instrument and reference holding properties if not specified. try {
       GetReferencePortfolioConstituentsResponse result = apiInstance.getReferencePortfolioConstituents(scope, code, effectiveAt, asAt, propertyKeys);